 - Transfer the seared steaks to a plate and loosely tent with foil while you prepare the mushroom gravy.

-- To the same skillet that was used to prepare the chopped steak, melt a bit of butter over medium heat.
+- In the same skillet that was used to prepare the chopped steak, melt a bit of butter over medium heat.

 - Add the onion and mushrooms to the melted butter and saute until the mushrooms and onions are browned and softened, about 5-8 minutes.